dxw/playbook/guides/how-we-do-user-research.md

 ## Introduction

-This guide explains how we do user research at dxw.
+This guide explains how we do user research at dxw digital.

 The guidance builds on our user research [principles]() and [workflow]().
 It also builds on the [guidance for user research in the Service Manual](https://www.gov.uk/service-manual/user-research) so we can help teams meet the [Government Service Standard](https://www.gov.uk/service-manual/service-standard).